AlessVolpe/LeaderboardSystem/README.md

 srand(time(NULL))
 rand() // sorry little man
 ```
-On stackoverflow some guy, 7 years ago, decided to ask about PRNGs for his fractal
+On Stack Overflow some guy, 7 years ago, decided to ask about PRNGs for his fractal
 flame generator, with the sequent requirements:
 - It should produce relatively high quality streams of random numbers
 - Its period should be over ten billion